POSICS-II/thorlabs-apt-device/doc/source/gettingstarted.rst

 The only dependency for thorlabs_apt_device is the python serial library (`pyserial <https://pypi.org/project/pyserial/>`_) which should be installed automatically if using pip or similar.
-If obtaining the code by other means, ensure they are installed and can be found in your python path.
+If obtaining the code by other means, ensure it is installed and can be found in your python path.

 Installing the Software
 -----------------------